JacoaFur/Rebels_HiDream-01_Image_Dev_NODES/README.md

-Rebel HiDream-O1 GGUF Nodes for ComfyUI
-Created by Rebel AI
+Rebel HiDream-O1 bf16 and GGUF Nodes for ComfyUI Created by Rebel AI

 This repository provides custom ComfyUI nodes to run HiDream-O1-Image-Dev GGUF models locally.